btquanto/jekyll_mon_cahier/about.md

 The default layout for posts in **Jekyll Mon Cahier** is `post`.
 You can customize it or add your own in `_layouts` folder.

-There are other parameters for furthur customization.
+There are other parameters for further customization.
 For example:

 ``` yaml
 ---